 Police, DA probing Johnstown bar owner's death as a homicide

 Feb.
-24—JOHNSTOWN, Pa. — Johnstown police and Cambria County prosecutors are investigating the death of a Johnstown bar owner as a homicide, they said Friday.
+25—JOHNSTOWN, Pa. — Johnstown police and Cambria County prosecutors are investigating the death of a Johnstown bar owner as a homicide, they said Friday.

 Lance Ross, 65, of Johnstown, died on Monday at Conemaugh Memorial Medical Center.